ststefa/terrasplunk/shared/README.md

     | f1ff2600-d4e4-4c0a-8851-e9603e6dcbc3 | a3c29b56-571b-4346-9252-68693a2909bf | c7f4430a-1d99-4eb3-b962-0c4c42b36218 |
     +--------------------------------------+--------------------------------------+--------------------------------------+
     ```
     However we need to reference the network in several places like e.g. the ECS network config.
 It is fragile to reference them by id because ids (apart from being unreadable) should generally be considered ephemeral.
 They could be referenced by CIDR but that seems error prone.
 Therefore, we rename them in analogy to the subnets in order to make them more intuitive to reference.
-This approach has the ugly drawback that it violates iac "everything is code" rule as it cannot be done with terraform itself but has to be done with the openstack cli:
+This approach has the ugly drawback that it violates iac "everything is code" rule because it cannot be done with terraform itself.
+But as we do not currently manage the network objects with terraform anyway this seems acceptable.
+We need the openstack cli to do this:

     ```
     $ openstack --os-cloud otc-sbb-p subnet list